marcellus-ku-238/lx-blade-components/documentation/data-table.md

-Above is example for lisitng users into data-table, Let's take an example for php file of livewire component which helps you to implement backend logic for the same.
+Above is example for listing users into data-table, Let's take an example for php file of livewire component which helps you to implement backend logic for the same.